rftap/rftap.github.io/_posts/2016-08-27-decoding-rds-with-rftap.md

 In this post we've shown the basic use of the RFtap protocol, including how to generate and process RFtap packets and how to add support to a new protocol in Wireshark.
 We've demonstrated the benefits RFtap can provide in bridging SDR platforms such as GNU radio and network analysis tools such as Wireshark.

+The modified RDS flowgraph and lua dissector are available in [gr-rftap/examples](https://github.com/rftap/gr-rftap/tree/master/examples).

 Ready for more?
 Read [Using RFtap to Detect Wi-Fi MAC Spoofing]({% post_url 2016-09-01-rftap-wifi %}).

 ## Links